-Working in close collaboration with contractors, the Secretariat will strengthen its efforts to create the enabling conditions to allow for the active participation of women in training opportunities on at-sea vessels, in particular women from least developed countries, landlocked developing countries and small island developing States.
+34. Working in close collaboration with contractors, the secretariat will strengthen its efforts to create the enabling conditions to allow for the active participation of women in training opportunities on at-sea vessels, in particular women from least developed countries, landlocked developing countries and small island developing States.
 This will be achieved by increasing the number of contractors pledging to allocate 50 per cent of training opportunities to qualified female candidates and developing an operational framework for ensuring their safe and active participation in exploration cruises.
-The
+The secretariat acknowledges the important role of its members in ensuring that women experts have equal access and opportunities to participate in the Authority's capacity development programmes.

+Output 4.d.
 The number of contractors pledging to allocate 50 per cent of their annual training opportunities to qualified women increased

-An operational framework for enabling the safe and active participation of women in exploration cruises developed & implemented
+Output 4.e.
+An operational framework for enabling the safe and active participation of women in exploration cruises developed and implemented